simonmichael/hledger/hledger/hledger.m4.md

 ### Assertions and virtual postings

-Balance assertions are checked against all postings, both real and [virtual](#virtual-postings).
-They are not affected by the `--real/-R` flag or `real:` query.
+Balance assertions always consider both real and [virtual](#virtual-postings) postings;
+they are not affected by the `--real/-R` flag or `real:` query.

+### Assertions and auto postings

+Balance assertions *are* affected by the `--auto` flag, which generates [auto postings](#auto-postings), which can alter account balances.
+Because auto postings are optional in hledger, accounts affected by them effectively have two balances.
+But balance assertions can only test one or the other of these.
+So to avoid making fragile assertions, either:

+- assert the balance calculated with `--auto`, and always use `--auto` with that file
+- or assert the balance calculated without `--auto`, and never use `--auto` with that file
+- or avoid balance assertions on accounts affected by auto postings (or avoid auto postings entirely).

 ### Assertions and precision